uchinerey-gift/nist-csf-control-mapping-lab/README.md

 | Assess | Perform SCC and STIG analysis |
 | Authorize | Support risk-based decisions |
 | Monitor | Track findings and remediation |

 ---

+# How To Explain This Project

+This project demonstrates a simulated RMF continuous monitoring and control mapping workflow.
+I assessed a Windows 11 VM using SCC, STIG Viewer, and Event Viewer.
+I validated audit logs, reviewed authentication events, ran a Windows 11 STIG compliance scan, identified CAT I and CAT II findings, mapped those findings to NIST SP 800-53 controls, and documented remediation actions in a POA&M tracker.

+## Why This Matters

+The purpose of this lab was to show how technical security findings become governance artifacts.
+In a real organization, these findings would support audit readiness, risk management, remediation tracking, and continuous monitoring activities.

+---